zerodays/zerodays-challenge/README.md

 - Don’t hesitate to ask for help of further explanation.
 - Make sure the user interface is functional.
 This is not a design challenge, however usability is important.
 - The website must be responsive.
-- You can ignore localization and API error handling.
+- You can ignore localization.
 - Other libraries are not forbidden.
 Need some additional icons or styles?
 Go for it!
 Just make sure you use grid and flex utilities from tailwind.
 - Server source code is available in this repository in case you want to study it.